rupokghosh/OOP-Notes/Inheritance.md

     }
 }
 ```
-A method cannot be overiden if its declared with the final modifier.
+- A method cannot be overiden if its declared with the final modifier.

-A method in the parent class can be invoked explicitly using the super reference.
+- A method in the parent class can be invoked explicitly using the super reference.

 ### Overloading Methods
 Multiple method with the same name in the same class but with different signatures.
 It lets you define a similar operation in different ways for different parameters.

+---
+### The Object Class

+- Every class in Java is a subclass of the **`Object`** class.
+- If a class doesn't explicitly extend another class, it implicitly inherits from **`Object`**.
+- The **`Object`** class provides basic methods that are common to all Java objects.

+A couple of important and common methods of the **Object Class**:
+1. **`toString()`**: Returns a string representation of the object ( name of the object’s class along with some other info )
+2. **`equals(Object obj)`**: Indicates whether some other object is "equal to" this one ( it returns true if two references are aliases )

+---
+### The Abstract Class
+- An abstract class cannot be instantiated and may contain abstract methods (methods with only a signature but no body).
+It is basically a placeholder that represents a generic concept.
+- Unlike an *interface*, the **abstract** modifier must be applied to each abstract method.
+- The child of an abstract class **must** override the abstract methods of the parent.
+- An abstract method can be defined as *final* or *static*.